22 FAQs about debt recovery

-The initial fee you pay depends on the amount you are claiming, and currently ranges from £35 (for claims up to £300) to £120 (for up to £5,000), or less if you file your claim online.
 If the defendant disputes a money claim of between £1,500 and £5,000, you generally also have to pay an 'allocation' fee.
 Other costs might include any legal advice, your own loss of earnings and expenses for attending the court, and the costs incurred by any witnesses.

 You will have to meet all these costs as you proceed.
 If you ultimately win the case, the defendant is usually ordered to pay your court fees, but you can only claim limited sums for other costs and expenses.
 You may face additional costs if the defendant still fails to pay and you have to take further action to 'enforce judgment' (see 21 and 22).

 The most time-consuming element of pursuing a claim is usually gathering your evidence and completing the court forms.
 The procedure is also fairly lengthy - you may have to wait three to six months to get a hearing date.
 The court hearing itself is usually relatively brief (though you may have to wait on the day).
 You can choose not to attend the hearing, but only if you submit written evidence at least seven days beforehand.

 Read about making a court claim for money including information on court fees on the GOV.UK website

 19. How long will a court case to recover a debt take and how much might it cost?

 Where a debtor disputes a claim in excess of £10,000, the process can be drawn out.
 A 'fast track' case may take 30 weeks or more to go to trial, while it can be as much as two years before a multi-track case is heard.